rudderlabs/rudderstack-docs/custom-sources.md

 ![](https://user-images.githubusercontent.com/59817155/127985229-cbafc185-f7ad-433c-a958-da508e5b962e.png)

-* Then, add a destination in RudderStack.
+* Then, add a destination in RudderStack and connect it to this custom source.
 In this example, we have added [**Google Analytics**](https://docs.rudderstack.com/destinations/analytics/google-analytics-ga) as a destination, as shown:

 ![](https://user-images.githubusercontent.com/59817155/127983406-76fcf748-bd1b-4f18-9840-b19a71aaf601.png)